8th Grade Testing for Freshman Year Course Recommendations

 OPRFHS administers tests for freshman year course recommendations in English, Math, Science, History, and World Language.
 Eighth grade residents of Oak Park and River Forest who intend to enroll in the ninth grade year at OPRFHS are required to take the tests, except that students who take the DLM instead of PARCC or Illinois Assessment of Readiness (IAR) typically do not take the tests.

-Eight grade testing this year will take place at OPRFHS on Saturday, October 12th, and Saturday, October 19th, 2019.
+Eight grade testing this year will take place at OPRFHS on Saturday, October 12th an alternative date if student can't attend October 12th will be Saturday, October 19th, 2019.
 For all children currently residing and attending school in Oak Park or River Forest, parents will be notified in September of their child's assigned date and time for the tests, which will include the following:

 PSAT 8/9: OPRFHS has decided to utilize the PSAT 8/9 in lieu of STAR testing due to its many benefits in helping students prepare for post-secondary success.
 The PSAT 8/9 will be administered in 4 sections that will assess the student’s performance in Reading, Writing and Language, and Math.
 More information about the PSAT 8/9 can be found at: www.psat.org/8-9.